-Members of Sufism Reoriented identify divinity as love and consider Meher Baba an embodiment of love.
-They also wish to engage in a course of spiritual education with the Murshida (spiritual director) of Sufism Reoriented.
+Members of Sufism Reoriented identify divinity as love and consider Meher Baba an embodiment of the perfection of love.
+They also wish to engage in a course of spiritual training with the murshida (spiritual director) of Sufism Reoriented.
 On a practical level, they agree to adhere to four prerequisites of membership:

 - Abstinence from use of illicit and hallucinatory drugs